 On July 26, 2018, the company agreed to pay $9.1 million to resolve allegations that it knowingly supplied defective earplugs to the military, according to a Department of Justice press release.

-Now, hundreds of veterans have filed hearing loss and tinnitus lawsuits against 3M.
+Now, hundreds of veterans have filed 3M Combat Arms earplug lawsuits over hearing loss and tinnitus side effects.

 How Do 3M’s Dual-Ended Earplugs Work?